ironleman/ironleman/README.md

 Glad to have you here! ![visitors](https://visitor-badge.glitch.me/badge?page_id=page.id)

-I am primarily a back-end software engineer with an interest in video game development.
+I am a back-end software engineer with an interest in video game development.
+I love writing code, making games, and working out!

 I love solving complex problems and helping others, thus I develop software that makes a difference in the world!